Johncarl-Nabepero/Training/Php_with_laravel/Section_insights/Section10_Laravel_Fundamentals_Eloquent_or_ORM.md

 - Eloquent is an object relational mapper (ORM) that is included by default within the Laravel framework.

+- Object-relational mapping (ORM) is a mechanism that makes it possible to address, access and manipulate objects without having to consider how those objects relate to their data sources.

 ```
 //Reading data using eloquent